tflugo1942/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 cd path/to/your/folder
 ```

-Paste the following command and wait for the install to run
+Once in the correct directory, paste the following command and wait for the install to run

 ```bash
 git clone https://github.com/SitecoreNA/Sitecore-Search-TS-SDK-Starter-Kit.git